JNRowe/jnrowe.github.io/articles/fossil.rst

 All-in-one solution
 -------------------

-One of the proclaimed benefits of using ``fossil`` is that it handles most aspects of a project's :abbr:`ALM ()`; version control, issue tracking, documentation(via a wiki), etc.  However, and this is only my opinion, it feels like it does of all of these in a suboptimal manner.
+One of the proclaimed benefits of using ``fossil`` is that it handles many aspects of a project's :abbr:`ALM (Application Lifecycle Management)`; version control, issue tracking, documentation(via a wiki), etc.  However, and this is only my opinion, it feels like it does of all of these in a suboptimal manner.

 Version control
 '''''''''''''''